-There is currently access with one road via the skinny neck of the island.
+There is currently access via one road to the skinny neck of the island.
 The illustration shows three new bridges being built to provide more access to the island.
 They would require a long ramp for the bridge to be high enough to allow container ships to pass underneath.
 The image shows a new bridge connecting Thanh Da with Thao Dien, which already has enough traffic problems without adding to it.

 Ideas for better cities is often about seeing what works for other cities and copying that.
 In this case Bangkok has the answer to the Thanh Da dilemma.

 Bang Kachao in Bangkok is an artificial island formed by a bend in the Chao Phraya River and a canal that connects where the river loops back.
 It’s known as the “Green Lung of Bangkok”.
 After being threatened with development it’s now been saved as a nature reserve.

 [Bang Kachao – The green lung of Bangkok.]

 Thanh Da is also an island of land formed by a bend in the river, with a canal that connects where the river loops back.
 The similarities are uncanny.
 There are already enough developments that have been abandoned, so this would have better value if Thanh Da became “The Green Lung of Saigon” while the other developments are completed.

 Long term I would propose to buy out the remaining properties on the bulbous section of the peninsula and make it all parkland.
 Or if you want to be even more ambitious turn it into a new botanical garden, perhaps the “Botanical Gardens of ASEAN”.
 Have a tropical garden featuring the flora of mainland Southeast Asia, with some enclosed garden spaces like at Gardens by the Bay in Singapore.
 You would have boatloads of tourists coming from District 1 to visit this.